Expansion-contraction duality breaking in a Planck-scale sensitive cosmological quantum simulator: Setup

-\textit{Setup.} We consider a 3D quantum gas subject to contact as well as dipole-dipole interactions, with the dipoles aligned along the $z$ direction.
-We confine the gas to a harmonic oscillator ground state in the transverse direction \cite{2006FischerPRA} with an evolving trap frequency $\omega_z(t)$ that scales the oscillator length as $d_z(t)=b_z(t)d_{z,0}$, and integrate out the $z$ direction; thus leaving behind an effectively quasi-2D condensate.
+We consider a 3D quantum gas subject to contact as well as dipole-dipole interactions, with the dipoles aligned along the $z$ direction.
+We confine the gas to a harmonic oscillator ground state in the transverse direction \cite{2006FischerPRA} with an evolving trap frequency $\omega_z(t)$ that scales the oscillator length as $d_z(t)=b_z(t)d_{z,0}$ . {For a tight axial trap width ($\omega_z\gg \omega_x,\omega_y$), the $z$-component can be integrated out to obtain an effective} quasi-2D condensate.
 We then employ the scaling approach --- an established procedure for analyzing BECs with generally time dependent coupling strengths placed in time-varying traps~\cite{CastinDum,Kagan}.
 However, we relax a central assumption in the otherwise general scaling approach of \cite{2010Gritsev.etalNJP}, namely that the time dependence of pairwise interaction terms can be collected as $V(\vec{r};t)= \mathscr{V}(t)V(\vec{r})$.
-Distinct from earlier works, we can therefore address a form of {\em anisotropic} scaling along radial and transverse directions tailored to our simulation purposes, which results in a time dependent modified dispersion in the comoving frame of the quasi-2D condensate (for details, see Supplemental Material~\cite{sm}).
+Distinct from earlier works, we can therefore address a form of {\em anisotropic} scaling along radial and transverse directions tailored to our simulation purposes, which results in a time dependent modified dispersion in the comoving frame of the quasi-2D condensate (for details, see Appendix \ref{Sec.
+I}.

 In the comoving frame defined by the 2D scaled coordinate $\vec{x}=\vec{r}/b(t)$, the fluid density is approximately constant ($\rho\sim\rho_0$), and the velocity vanishes ($\partial_t\vec{x}\sim 0$).
-By synchronizing the transverse scaling with respect to the desired cosmological scale factor as $b_z=a^2$ (which allows the contact and dipolar coupling strengths, i.e., $g_{c,0}$ and $g_{d,0}$ respectively, to be kept constant~\cite{sm}), and linearizing the fluctuations on top of the condensate phase ($\phi_0+\delta\phi$) and density ($\rho_0+\delta\rho$), we get the corresponding equations of motion in the momentum space as follows:
+By synchronizing the transverse scaling with respect to the desired cosmological scale factor as $b_z=a^2$ (which allows the contact and dipolar coupling strengths, i.e., $g_{c,0}$ and $g_{d,0}$ respectively, to be kept constant (Appendix \ref{Sec.
+I}), and linearizing the fluctuations on top of the condensate phase ($\phi_0+\delta\phi$) and density ($\rho_0+\delta\rho$), we get the corresponding equations of motion in the momentum space as follows:

 where we have defined, cf.~\cite{2006FischerPRA}

 with an effective contact coupling $g_{\rm eff,0}=(g_{c,0}+2g_{d,0})/\sqrt{2\pi}d_{z,0}$, and where $w[z]= ze^{\frac{z^2}{2}}(1-\erf(z/\sqrt{2}))$.
 The derivatives ($\dot{f}=\partial_{\tau}f$) above are with respect to the scaling time $\tau=\int b^{-2}dt$.
 In the long-wavelength limit of $W_k\to1$, the phase fluctuation dynamics exactly maps to that of a massless, minimally coupled scalar field propagating in a (2+1)-dimensional Friedmann-Lema{\^i}tre-Robertson-Walker space-time~\cite{1982Birrell.Davies,2005Jacobson}: